ishandutta2007/ishandutta2007.github.io/content/about/index.md

 css = ["about.css"]
 +++

-I’m Ishan, an ex-FAANG engineer.
-At school, I research machine learning algorithms and applications.
-During my free time, I usually work on side projects or learn new techniques.
-My goal is to create helpful tools and applications with intuitive and presentable interfaces.
+I'm Ishan Dutta, an Entrepreneur, Digital Marketer, and Programmer.
+I specialize in SaaS Development and am passionate about creating helpful tools and applications with intuitive and presentable interfaces.

 I'm glad you've come across my website.
 This is where I organize and share my thoughts and experiences.
 I'll try to write about my notes or opinions about certain topics I recently encountered, especially those that I found interesting or had the most trouble articulating.

 <div class="about__info">